Sergey Zimov

 According to a colleague, Sergey Zimov is the most cited Russian earth scientist.

 Life and work

-Sergei Zimov, born 18 July 1955, is a Russian scientist who resides in Cherskii, Sakha Republic, Russia.
+Sergey Zimov, born 18 July 1955, is a Russian scientist who resides in Cherskii, Sakha Republic, Russia.
 He studied and received his degree in geophysics from Far East State University, located in Vladivostok, Russia.

 Zimov founded the Northeast Science Station near Cherskii in 1977.
 Twelve years later, in 1988, he began the Pleistocene Park project.
 In 1991, Sergei Zimov was awarded the Wolf Vishniac Award at the tenth International Symposium On Environmental Biogeochemistry (ISEB).